florianspy/blocsie/README.md

 * ReadFile == change all the commands to match the lookup table files you want to use
 * conststd == constant standard deviation value (only applied for lidar)

+### compiling

 Compile it via the following command replace pathtoFileHandlercpp with the path you stored the modelgn:

 1. g++  -I/opt/ros/melodic/include -I/home/catkin_ws/devel/include/lidarmatmsg -I/home/catkin_ws/src/interpolate/src -Ofast -g3 -c -Wall -fmessage-length=0 -std=c++14 -MMD -MP -MF  -c ng.cpp pathtoFileHandlercpp/FileHandler.cpp  -march=native
 2. g++ -L/opt/ros/melodic/lib -L/opt/ros/melodic/lib/x86_64-linux-gnu -o "ng" ./ng.o ./FileHandler.o  -ltf2 -ltf -lxmlrpcpp -lcpp_common -lrosconsole_log4cxx -lroscpp_serialization -lopencv_calib3d -lopencv_core -lopencv_highgui -lopencv_imgcodecs -lmessage_filters -lrostime -lroscpp -lboost_filesystem -lboost_system -lcv_bridge -lrosconsole_backend_interface -lrosconsole -ltf2_ros -lpthread -lboost_thread -lgsl -lgslcblas -lrosbag  -lm -lrt -ldl -lconsole_bridge  -lrosbag_storage -lcv_bridge -lopencv_core -lopencv_imgproc  -march=native

+### usage

 The compiled file can then be used in the following way (input.bag is the rosbag that contains your data, outputfolder is the folder where the results are written to, amountofdatasets are the amount of datasets that should be created utilizing continuesly the same random number generator):

 ./ng input.bag outputfolder amountofdatasets

+You will get two rosbags for each dataset one with an constant standard deviation (noise-conststd) and one using the data driven model to create the noise (noise-datastd)